WalterQuartey/WalterQuartey/README.md

 - 👋 Hi, I’m @WalterQuartey
-- 👀 I’m interested in Ai, Data Science and Full Stack Development
+- 👀 I’m interested in Ai, Data Science Cloud Computing and Full Stack Development
-- 🌱 I’m currently learning React, Javascript, Python, R, AWS.
+- 🌱 I’m currently learning React, Javascript, Python, R, AWS, GCP, Advances in Data in Management, Machine Learning and NLP.
 - 💞️ I’m looking to collaborate on any of the above topics.
 - 📫 How to reach me via microsoft teams "walter Q"